pulumi/docs/content/docs/intro/cloud-providers/packet/_index.md

 ---
-title: Packet.net
+title: Equinix Metal
-meta_desc: This page provides an overview of the Packet.net provider for Pulumi.
+meta_desc: This page provides an overview of the Equinix Metal provider for Pulumi.
 menu:
   intro:
     parent: cloud-providers